didacte/ember-meta-meta/README.md

 Title & metas are set only on `didTransition` in case the route would be canceled.

-**Note**: og tags will not correctly work without using FastBoot or some sort of server side rendering.
+**Note**: Open Graph tags, for sharing on Facebook or Twitter, will not correctly work without using [FastBoot](https://www.ember-fastboot.com/) or some sort of server side rendering.
+All Google tags and data will work fine though because Google executes the JS.

 ## Advanced options